Episode 1 - Fellow Wanderer

 When the gunshot went off, Bogg’s wife and son ran in to find him laying on the floor in a pool of blood.
 They ran outside and looked around for the shooter, but couldn’t find him– only his gun.

-Almost immediately after people heard about the Ex-Governor getting shot they started pointing fingers at the Mormons.
+Almost immediately after people heard about the Ex-Governor getting shot they started pointing fingers at the members of the Church of Jesus Christ of Latter-day Saints.
 People were writing editorials in the newspapers about how it was probably their prophet and leader Joseph Smith who had done it.
-Everyone knew that the Mormons and the Missourians didn’t like one another.
+Everyone knew that the Latter-day Saints and the Missourians didn’t like one another.

 And, Joseph, almost immediately, too, began arguing against these claims.
 He wrote in to one newspaper defending himself.
 Saying he didn’t do it.
 And, he said, he was “tired of the misrepresentation, calumny and detraction heaped upon me by wicked men.”

 Like we mentioned in this podcast’s introduction, for the last 14 years of his life – Joseph was constantly persecuted by his enemies.
 And, so, Joseph sees himself being falsely accused of an attempted murder in newspapers all over the American West, and to him, this is not an isolated incident.
 It is another instance of this decade of persecution.
-It is part of the continuous stream of “misrepresentation, calumny, and detraction,” that has followed him since he founded the Mormon church.
+It is part of the continuous stream of “misrepresentation, calumny, and detraction,” that has followed him since he restored the Church of Jesus Christ of Latter-day Saints.

 Well, after the ex-Governor recuperated from his gunshot wounds, he went to a judge and filed charges claiming that Porter Rockwell was the attempted assassin and that Joseph Smith ordered the hit.
 At the time, Joseph Smith didn’t live in Missouri.
 He lived in Illinois – east of Missouri across the Mississippi River.
 So, the then-current Governor of Missouri writes an arrest warrant and makes an extradition order, to get Joseph Smith back to Missouri.
 So, they can try him for this attempted murder.